Alex MogliaMoglia Advisors | Schaumburg, IL

 - Creative Approaches to Litigation

 - Recovering money for injured investors and consumers is often a difficult task.
 Corporate executives put up legal roadblocks to prevent disgorging their ill-gotten profits.
 Assets are shifted to shell companies.
 Records can go missing.
 Join a panel of four experienced litigators to learn how they have assisted receivers in holding the perpetrators of fraudulent schemes accountable for their actions.
 The panel will offer pragmatic advice to receivers, lawyers and other professionals.
+Learning Objective: Identify innovative litigation strategies that can enhance the recovery of assets for injured investors and consumers.

 Speakers:Daniel Seligman (Producer), Gary Caris, Gregory Garno, Naim Surgeon, Tara Norgard